hihihippp/kinney/README.markdown

 - more documentation
 - sort out compiling ckeditor in production
 - work around for this issue with ckeditor for deployment: https://github.com/galetahub/ckeditor/pull/156
+- add generator for adding MailerLogger to main app

 # Author